Memphasys is a reproductive biotechnology company developing solutions for market needs in human and animal fertility and reproduction.

 The Felix™ device also meets IEC 60601 standard and has passed MEA (mouse embryo assay) and HSSA (human sperm survival assay).

-The Felix™ device is manufactured in a cleanroom environment and is available for sale in some early access markets (India, Canada, and NZ).
+The Felix™ device is manufactured in a cleanroom environment and is available for sale in some early access markets (Japan, Canada, and NZ).
 Clinical study and/or regulatory processes are underway for other markets.

 More information